Science at Stanborough helps to develop students’ interest, understanding and enthusiasm for the subject.

 What equipment does my child need in this subject?

 All students need to have with them, for every lesson, a ruler, pens, pencils, an eraser and a calculator (scientific calculator from Key Stage 4).

 Excellent examples of student’s work are displayed in the faculty corridors.

 We compile competitions for students to enter is which they can receive certificates when competitions are completed.
 Reward points are issued and achievements are praised in assemblies.

 Extra-Curricular Activities and Visits

 Our students regularly enter competitions against other schools, with great success.
-This year a Year 8 student won ‘I’m a Scientist’ where a year group has live chats with scientists.
+Last year a Year 8 student won ‘I’m a Scientist’ where a year group has live chats with scientists.
 We also enter the Salters Festival, a competition for Years 7 and 8 students where they compete using investigative skills to solve a ‘crime’.
-The Chemistry Olympiad and the Cambridge Challenge extends the knowledge of Post 16 students by entering into a UK wide competition in chemistry.
+The Chemistry Olympiad, Biology Olympiad and the Cambridge Challenge extends the knowledge of Post 16 students by entering into a UK wide competition in chemistry.

 In addition, all Key Stage 3 students have a week during British Science Week where they partake in a range of hands on activities that extend their application of science beyond that required by the national curriculum.